Zilog Z80: Programming model and register set

 The duplicate register file is often referred to as the "alternate register set" (by some, the "primed" register file since the apostrophe character is used to denote them in assembler source code and the Zilog documentation).
 This emphasizes that only one set is addressable at any time.
 However, the 8-bit accumulator A with its flag register F is bifurcated from the "general purpose" register pairs HL, DE and BC.
 This is accomplished with two separate instructions used to swap their accessibilities: EX AF,AF' exchanges only register pair AF with AF', while the EXX instruction exchanges the three general purpose register pairs HL, DE and BC with their alternates HL', DE' and BC'.
 Thus the accumulator A can interact independently with any of the general purpose 8-bit registers in the alternate (or primed) register file, or, if HL' contains a pointer to memory, some byte there (DE' and BC' can also transfer 8-bit data between memory and accumulator A).

-This can become confusing for programmers because after executing EX AF,AF' or EXX what were previously the alternate (primed) registers are now the main registers, and vice versa.
-The only way for the programmer to tell which set(s) are in context (while "playing computer" while scrutinizing the assembler source text, or worse, poring over code with a debugger) is to trace where each register swap is made at each point in the program.
-Obviously if many jump and calls are made within these code segments it can quickly become difficult to tell which register file is in context unless carefully commented.
+This can become confusing for programmers because after executing EX AF,AF' or EXX, the contents of the alternate (primed) registers are now in the main registers, and vice versa.
+The only way for the programmer to understand and track this swapped condition is to trace through the code flow, noting each occurrence of a register swap instruction.
+Obviously if jump and call instructions are made within these code segments it can quickly become difficult to tell which register file is in context unless carefully commented.
 Thus it is advisable that exchange instructions be used directly and in short discrete code segments.
 The Zilog Z280 instruction set includes JAF and JAR instructions which jump to a destination address if the alternate registers are in context (thus officially recognizing this programming complication).